hongbozheng/llm-agent/README.md

 such as healthcare and autonomous systems.
 He is particularly passionate about developing robust large language model (LLM) agents for diverse real-world applications, including high-frequency trading, automated reasoning, and decision-making systems.
-I am actively seeking internship or full-time opportunities as a Machine Learning Engineer (MLE) or AI Software Engineer, with a strong focus on building intelligent systems and LLM-driven agents.
+Hongbo is actively seeking internship or full-time opportunities for Fall 2025 as a Research Scientist, as a Research Scientist, Machine Learning Engineer (MLE), or AI Software Engineer, with a particular focus on building intelligent systems and LLM-driven agents.